APB97/SimpleResxToJson/README.md

 ## Description

 Command-line tool that simply converts a `*.resx` file OR all `*.resx` files in a directory and optionally its subdirectories into `*.json` equivalents and outputs them at desired location.
-Default options cause only values without `type` attribute specified to be included - to override this behavior, check __Usage__ section.
+Default options cause only values without `type` attribute specified to be included - to override this behavior , check __Usage__ section.

 ## Usage